thclough/endangered_db/README.md

 </summary>

 * <a href="ttrade.cites.org"> CITES Database </a>
   * Single unnormalized table.
-See "Introduction" for desctiption of database.
-Use dropdown for field info
+See "Introduction" for description of database.
+Use dropdown for field info.

   <details>
     <summary> Field Info </summary>